 Zucchini can be a joy to grow.
 The vines fill in quickly and the flowers are not far behind.
 As with all types of squash, you need more than one plant to ensure good pollination and lots of healthy fruits.
 If you’re short on space, I would recommend either trellising your plants or choosing bush varieties and growing them in large containers.
-Even the bush types are space hogs, growing a good 4 - 5 ft. in diameter.
-Planting them in containers lifts them off the ground and reduces their foot print.
+Even the bush types are space hogs, growing a good 4–5 feet in diameter.
+Planting them in containers lifts them off the ground and reduces their footprint.

 Even a handful of zucchini plants will reward you with a steady supply of squash for eating.
 Harvest them while they’re young and tender and the plants will keep setting more fruits.
-Eventually zucchini plants will become exhausted, so it’s a wise idea to succession plant a second crop in mid-summer, to keep the harvest going into fall.
-And if you live in a warm climate, you can get 3 or 4 succession plantings.
+Eventually, zucchini plants will become exhausted, so it’s a wise idea to succession plant a second crop in mid-summer, to keep the harvest going into fall.
+And if you live in a warm climate, you can get three or four succession plantings.

 03 of 06

-It can be a little hard trying to figure out how to cut a patty pan squash, but don’t let that stop you.
+It can be a little hard trying to figure out how to cut a pattypan squash, but don’t let that stop you.
 The skin is tender and needs no peeling.
-In fact, the best way to eat them is to pick them while they are only a couple of inches around, then cook and serve them hole.
+The best way to eat them is to pick them while they are only a couple of inches around, then cook and serve them hole.
 If the blossom is still attached, all the better.

 04 of 06